-As part of our Commerce Passport series, we recently brought together a panel of fulfillment experts for a live, virtual event titled Get a Fulfillment Infrastructure You Can Count On.
+As part of our Commerce Passport series, we brought together a panel of fulfillment experts for a live, virtual event titled Get a Fulfillment Infrastructure You Can Count On.
 The event was sponsored by DHL and speakers included:

 - Christopher Edge, Head of U.S. Ecommerce | DHL Express

 - Ted Rogers, Chief Marketing Officer | Digital River

 - Mike French, Vice President Partnerships | Digital River

 Following are some of our panel’s top insights on how your business can build a fulfillment infrastructure that enables ecommerce success in new markets.